sterny5/sterny5/Project3_code3.md

 ```{r}
 GroupedDataframes <- list()
 ```
-### Generates data frame of amino acid use percentage by residue number per grouping
+### Creates data frame of amino acid use percentage by residue number per grouping
 > First a temporary data frame is generated to subset by group.
 With each grouping separated, as done above, the total number of residues containing a specific amino acid is calculated.
 To obtain a percentage, this number is then divided by the total number of residues analyzed at that position and multiplied by 100.
 ```{r}
 columns <- c(AAs, "-")